canacoconut-hyper-engineer/Kanako-translate/README.md

 - Added simple unit tests to cover core logic and ensure confidence during changes.
 - `.env` is gitignored and follows `.env.example` format to avoid leaking sensitive info
 - Before submission, I consulted 3–5 senior engineer connections to review the code and incorporated their feedback to improve structure and clarity.
+- While I focused mainly on unit tests due to time constraints, integration tests (e.g., frontend-backend communication) are planned as a next step.

 ## 🔭 Furthermore, if I had more time
-- Database for scalability - I’d consider PostgreSQL, but opted for JSON for speed.
+- Use a database like PostgreSQL for better scalability (JSON chosen for speed).
-- Add pagination, delete and filter (date, content, language, etc) functions for the history.
+- Add pagination, delete and filter (by date, content, language, etc.) in history.
-- Authentication & User Persistence
+- Add user authentication & persistence.
-- Added integration tests (e.g., frontend-backend flow) beyond unit tests.
+- Implement integration tests.
-- UX idea: AI-powered history organisation: user translations are analysed by AI, linked to relevant books and articles, and automatically organised into a structured virtual bookshelf.
-This helps users not only translate, but build lasting, personalised knowledge collections.
+- UX idea: AI-powered history organisation — user translations are analysed by AI, linked to relevant books and articles, and automatically organised into a virtual bookshelf.
+This helps users not only translate but also build lasting, personalised knowledge collections.

 ## 🚀 How to run